QualiSystems/devguide_source/_shells/8.0.0/customizing-shell-commands.md

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

-In this article, we will familiarize ourselves with the architecture of the Shell and learn how to develop and customize commands using the Shell infrastructure.
-Note that this applies to 1st Gen and 2nd Gen Shells.
+In this article, we will familiarize ourselves with the architecture of the shell's automation piece and learn how to develop and customize commands using the shell infrastructure.
+Note that this applies to 1st Gen and 2nd Gen shells.

+## Introduction

+CloudShell shells consist of a data model and a driver.
+The driver is written in python and can have python package dependencies.
+Quali’s officially released shells use a common set of python packages developed by Quali, which contain most of the logic of Quali shells, while the driver itself (the “.py” file inside the shell) is the thin layer which defines the interface with CloudShell along with the driver python requirements.

+Quali’s official shells have a granularity level of Vendor and OS, meaning that a shell supports all devices of a specific vendor and OS, and the exact functionality the shell exposes is defined in the relevant shell standard.
+The structure of the python packages reflects this granularity; for example, any logic which is common to all networking devices will reside in cloudshell-networking, any Cisco-specific logic will reside in cloudshell-networking-cisco and any Cisco IOS-specific logic will reside in cloudshell-networking-cisco-ios.

+When creating your own shell from scratch, or when extending an official Quali shell by adding/modifying commands, it is recommended to leverage Quali’s shell infrastructure and python packages.
+Adding new commands or customizing the logic of existing commands should be done in the python driver inside the shell itself.
+You can write your code directly there or you can place it in a separate python package that you’ll add as a requirement to the driver.
+Such custom python packages can be loaded into our local [PyPi server](http://help.quali.com/Online%20Help/8.2.0.3019/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm?Highlight=pypi) and thus be available to your entire CloudShell deployment.

 ## Python package structure

-This diagram shows the classes used by the Shell commands and their dependencies.
+The following diagram shows the python classes used by the shell commands and their dependencies.

 ![Python Package Structure Diagram]({{ site.baseurl}}/assets/python-package-structure.png)

 ## Architecture

-The architecture of a Quali Python Shell comprises four inter-dependent elements:
+The architecture of a Quali python shell comprises four inter-dependent elements:
 * [Runners](#Runners)
 * [Flows](#Flows)
 * [Command Templates](#CommandTemplates)